 At Lluis law our immigration lawyers in Los Angeles keep up to date with changes on the different types of American visas.
-If you want information about your case, do not hesitate to contact us and make use of the free consultation.
+If you want information about your case, do not hesitate to contact our experts.

 What is the EB-5 visa?

 The Immigrant Investor Program (EB-5 visa) is administered by USCIS.
 It was created in 1990 with the goal of stimulating the American economy through job creation and capital investment by foreigners.

 All EB-5 visa investors must invest in a newly established commercial company:

 - On or before November 29, 1990, and that: